-SHID'14 EDUCATION HEALTH SOCIAL CARE WORKING TOGETHER SEND Information Report 2023-2024 Questions School Response 1 What types of SEND does the College support?
+SEND'14 EDUCATION HEALTH SOCIAL CARE WORKING TOGETHER SEND Information Report 2024-2025 Questions School Response 1 What types of SEND does the College support?
 Christ's College is a mainstream, inclusive comprehensive Church of England College that fully complies with the requirements outlined in the Special Educational Needs Code of Practice (2014).
 We have experience in supporting young people with a wide range of needs that fall within the following four areas as recognised by the SEND Code of Practice: Cognition and Learning, Communication and Interaction Social, Emotional and Mental Health Sensory and/or Physical.
 We make reasonable adjustments to our practices in order to comply with the Equality Act (2010).
-We have staff who have received training in the following areas: Hearing and Visual Impairment Physical Disabilities Autistic Spectrum Disorder Attention Deficit Hyperactivity Disorder Specific Learning Disability: including dyslexia and other high incidence SEN Testing and access arrangements Social, emotional, mental health well-being Speech & language 2 How does the College know if children/young Before KS2-3 transition to Christ's College Guildford, the Principal, the Assistant Principal overseeing Y7, the Year 7 Progress Leader (PL) and the SENDCo will visit the students in the primary school setting to collect information on the new student cohort.
-Students with SEND are highlighted, and people need extra help, and what should I do if I think my child/young person may have Special Educational Needs? information from the primary school is passed on to Christ's College staff.
+We have staff who have received training in the following areas: Hearing and Visual Impairment Physical Disabilities Autistic Spectrum Condition Attention Deficit Hyperactivity Disorder Specific Learning Disability: including dyslexia and other high incidence SEN Testing and access arrangements Social, emotional, mental health well-being Speech & language people need extra help, and what should I do if I think my child/young person may have Special Educational Needs? information from the primary school is passed on to Christ's College staff.
 We also welcome the students for a day's induction to the College, and hold an Open Evening for parents.
 Students who have already been identified as having additional needs have the opportunity to come for an extra day to support orientation into the College and meet the SEND team.
 This gives teachers and parents an opportunity to share information, concerns or achievements about their child, and to see the child in a setting where they are confident and comfortable.
 This starts off a good relationship between home and the College, which we always endeavour to continue while your child is with us.
 We believe that parents are partners in their child's learning and any concerns will be discussed and addressed swiftly by the tutor, Progress Leader, Assistant Principal or SENDCo.